-Laboratory equipment 5 years
+Laboratory equipment

-Computer equipment and software 3 years
+Computer equipment and software

-Furniture and fixtures 5 years
+Furniture and fixtures

+Leasehold improvements

+Estimated Useful Life

+5 years

+3 years

+5 years

-Leasehold improvements 5 horter of life of lease or 10 years
+Shorter of life of

+lease or 10 years

 Costs for capital assets not yet placed into service are capitalized as construction-in-progress and depreciated in accordance with the above guidelines once placed into service.
 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation and amortization are removed from the accounts and any resulting gain or loss is included in loss from operations.
 Expenditures for repairs and maintenance are charged to expense as incurred.